 - Create and maintain a challenging and intellectually vital geographic learning community that engages students and faculty in continuing discourse, with focus on active, informed, productive, creative, open-minded and ethically responsible professional training and citizenship in a complex, multicultural world.

-In the 21st century the Department of Geography is well placed to:
+In the 21st century the Department of Geography, Environment, and Tourism is well placed to:

 - Offer state-of-the-art hardware and software in six computer labs for teaching, learning and research to support Geographic Information Science, community and regional planning, remote sensing, physical geography and meteorology.